-Managing order flow across multiple custodians has become increasingly important as technology continues to rapidly evolve.
+Managing order flow across multiple custodians have become increasingly important as technology continues to rapidly evolve.

 For an industry of over 12,000 RIAs in the US who managed over $70 trillion in client assets in 2018, offering a variety of custodial options is the norm.
 Multiple custodians not only offer specialized services, but keep portfolio rebalancing platforms current with up-to-date integrations.
 They can also help advisors’ offerings stand out and create stable and secure partnerships for their clients.